cloud-custodian/cloud-custodian/README.md

   resource: aws.ec2
   description: |
     Schedule a resource that does not meet tag compliance policies to be stopped in four days.
+Note a separate policy using the `marked-for-op` filter is required to actually stop the instances after four days.
   filters:
     - State.Name: running
     - "tag:Environment": absent